-Cryosurgery is a procedure that uses freezing gas to destroy precancerous cells on the cervix.
+Cryosurgery is a procedure that uses freezing gas (liquid nitrogen) to destroy precancerous cells on the cervix.
 The cervix, the lowest part of the womb or uterus, opens into the vagina.
 When unhealthy cells are destroyed, the body can replace them with new, healthy cells.

 Cryosurgery is performed in your doctor’s office while you are awake.
 The procedure usually takes around 10 minutes.